nvsco-10/e-commerce-back-end-using-mysql/README.md

 ## Installation

-* To use this application, you need to have Node.js installed.
+* To use this application, you need to have Node.js and MySQL installed.

 * To run the app:
     1. Clone this repository.
     2. Open up your terminal, navigate to the folder path, and enter the following command to install all dependencies:<br>
     ```npm i```
-    3. Enter ```npm start``` to start running the application.
+    3. Create an environment variable(.env) file and add your MySQL username and MySQL password.
+A sample .env file is provided.

 <br>

 ## Usage

+To start using the application:
+1. Create the development database and seed it with test data:
+    - Login to MySQL and run the schema.
+    - In the terminal, enter ```npm run seed``` to seed the database wiith data.
+2. Enter ```npm start``` to start running the application.

 <p align="center">
     <i>Testing all routes using Insomnia</i>